Samsung's all-new sub-$500 smartphone is now available to pre-order. The Samsung Galaxy A53

 Samsung Galaxy A53 Warranty

 The Galaxy A53 comes with Samsung's standard one-year limited warranty.
 Buyers can also upgrade their warranty with Samsung Care+

 .
 Samsung's Care+ policies are largely comprehensive, although they do feature an ever-growing list of restrictions.
 Unfortunately, they're also extremely costly.

 Right now, a two-year extended warranty for Samsung's flagship Galaxy S22 Ultra will set interested parties back $220.
 So, while Samsung Care+ no doubt offers peace of mind, it does so at a considerable cost.
 Thankfully, though, pricey coverage from the manufacturer isn't the only option.

 Upgrade With Upsie

 Upsie offers comparable or superior Samsung Galaxy warranties

 Furthermore, activating an extended warranty takes just moments, either via the Upsie website or using the Upsie smartphone app.
-Upsie also offers warranties for tablets
+Upsie also offers non-subscription warranties for tablets

 , and more